Sebastian-Webster/mysql-memory-server-nodejs/docs/SUPPORTED_MYSQL_DOWNLOADS.md

 - Versions 8.0.29, 8.0.38, 8.4.1, and 9.0.0 are not available for download for any operating systems as MySQL removed them from the CDN due to critical issues.

 - Versions 5.7.32 - 5.7.44 are not available for download only on macOS as MySQL stopped supporting macOS Mojave starting from 5.7.32 for the rest of the 5.7.x line.
+As a result, those versions are not available for macOS in the MySQL CDN.

 #### Native Binary Architectures